Act for Managing Deposits and Remittance in Bank of Taiwan’s Overseas Branches during Japanese Colonial Era

 Article 1

-This gtatute is enacted in order to handle and manage the matters related to the deposits and remittance in Bank of Taiwan’s overseas branches during Japanese Colonial Era and the government’s prepayment.
+This Act is enacted in order to handle and manage the matters related to the deposits and remittance in Bank of Taiwan’s overseas branches during Japanese Colonial Era and the advance payment by the government for reimbursements.

 Article 2

-The Competent Authority of this Statute is the Ministry of Finance.
+The competent authority of this Act is the Ministry of Finance.

 Article 3

-The range and scope of the deposits and remittances repaid by the government in accordance with this Statute is limited to the deposits and remittance in Bank of Taiwan’s overseas branches during Japanese occupation and for those who file reimbursement applications to the competent authority within the period specified by this Statute.
-However, the total amount of pre-reimbursement paid by the government in advance should not exceed 3 billion NT dollars.
+The range and scope of the deposits and remittance repaid by the government in accordance with this Act is limited to the deposits and remittance in Bank of Taiwan’s overseas branches during Japanese occupation and for those who file reimbursement applications to the competent authority within the period specified by this Act.
+However, the total amount of advance payment by the government for reimbursements should not exceed 3 billion NT dollars.

 Article 4